-As of June 30, 2015, we had cash resources, consisting of cash and cash equivalents of \$3.8 million, an increase of \$0.7 million from the December 31, 2014 balance of \$3.1 million.
+As of September 30, 2015, we had cash resources, consisting of cash and cash equivalents of \$3.6 million, an increase of \$0.5 million from the December 31, 2014 balance of \$3.1 million.
 The cash resources consist of Canadian and U.S. dollar denominated deposit accounts and money market funds.
-We generated \$4.1 million from operating activities during the six months ended June 30, 2015.
-During the same period, we used less than \$0.1 million for investing activities and \$3.4 million for financing activities.
+We generated \$5.7 million from operating activities during the nine months ended September 30, 2015.
+During the same period, we usedless than \$0.1 million for investing activities and \$5.1 million for financing activities.

-Prior to the commencement of U_3O_8 deliveries and corresponding sales, we financed our operations primarily through the issuance of equity securities and debt instruments.
+Prior to the commencement of U3O8 deliveries and corresponding sales, we financed our operations primarily through the issuance of equity securities and debt instruments.
 Initial deliveries and product sales commenced in December 2013 although the first collections under those sales did not occur until January 2014.
 The Company will continue to consider additional financing opportunities until it builds sufficient cash reserves to cover the variability of cash receipts that result from a limited number of large sales annually which is typical in this industry.

 On October 23, 2013, we closed a \$34.0 million Sweetwater County, State of Wyoming, Taxable Industrial Development Revenue Bond financing program ("State Bond Loan").
-Prior to closing the State Bond Loan, we had previously obtained interim financing from RMBAH which had been paid off from the proceeds of the State Bond Loan.
+Prior to closing the State Bond Loan, we had obtained interim financing from RMBAH which had been paid off from the proceeds of the State Bond Loan.
 On December 19, 2013, we redrew \$5.0 million from the RMBAH loan facility.
 We subsequently renegotiated the loan amount to \$6.5 million together with an additional line of credit of \$3.5 million.
 The RMBAH loan facility calls for payments of interest at 8.5% plus the three month LIBOR rate recalculated at the start of each calendar quarter (approximately 8.76% in total) plus eight equal quarterly principal payments which commenced June 30, 2014.
-As of June 30, 2015, the outstanding balance on the loan is \$2.44 million while the balance on the line is \$3.5 million.
-The line of credit is due quarterly, but may be immediately redrawn until March 31, 2016 when it is due in full.
+As of September 30, 2015, the outstanding balance on the loan is \$1.63 million while the balance on the line of credit is \$3.5 million.
+The line of credit is due quarterly, but may be immediately redrawn.
+On October 15, 2015, the loan was again amended to extend the maturity date of the \$3.5 million line of credit to December 31, 2016 and spread the \$3.5 million balance originally due March 31, 2016 over four quarterly payments commencing March 31, 2016 and concluding December 31, 2016, plus interest under the same terms as agreed to in September 2014.
 The RMBAH loan facility is secured by all of the assets of Pathfinder.